t-anderson21/blog/_posts/2024-03-07-data-curation.md

 layout: post
 title:  "A Brief Look at Macroeconomic Trends"
 date: 2024-03-27
-description: A sample exploration of FRED economic indicators and the impact of the COVID-19 pandemic
+description: A sample of FRED economic indicators and the impact of the COVID-19 pandemic
 image: "/assets/img/image5.jpg"
 display_image: false  # change this to true to display the image below the banner
 ---